-Kardel pays for/reimburses costs of approved First Aid Course, TB Testing and Medical note.
+Kardel pays for/reimburses costs of approved First Aid Course, TB Testing and a medical note if required.
 Original receipts must be submitted.

 Kardel reimburses costs associated with Motor Vehicles' requirements for a Class IV license on submission of original receipts.